Brush-tailed mulgara: Conservation status

-Numbers within the D. blythi population fluctuate greatly in accordance with climate conditions, which make population estimates difficult to establish, thus creating difficulty in tracking population trends.
-The cause of decline in the D. blythi population is unknown, and threatening processes have not been able to be confirmed; potential threats include changes in fire regimens, grazing by introduced herbivores such as cattle and rabbits, and predation by introduced predators from European settlement.
+Numbers within the Dasycercus blythi population fluctuate greatly in accordance with climate conditions, which make population estimates difficult to establish, thus creating difficulty in tracking population trends.
+The cause of decline in the D. blythi population is unknown, and threatening processes have not been able to be confirmed; potential threats include changes in fire regimens, grazing by introduced herbivores such as cattle and rabbits, and predation by introduced species from European settlement.
 Another hypothesis is that environmental damage has had a negative impact on the mulgara population.
 To provide further protection and future proliferation, animal surveys using targeted trapping and patch burning programs are used to create an ideal habitat.
-Fire does not have a negative impact on population as long as 15% cover is maintained.
+Fire does not have a negative impact on the population as long as 15% cover is maintained.

 Care for the mulgara habitat, especially with controlled burns, should employ a fire regime that burns a mosaic of land with no particular piece of land being burnt more often than once per three to five years.
 This will provide a fire regime that leaves the necessary 15% cover intact for successful species proliferation.

-The species is scheduled to be reintroduced to Dirk Hartog Island, following the complete removal of livestock and feral cats.
+The species was reintroduced to Dirk Hartog Island, following the complete removal of livestock and feral cats, in June 2023.